Bhushanb55/Canteen-Food-Ordering-System-Application/readme.md

 # ANDROID  APPLICATION FOR CANTEEN FOOD ORDER SYSTEM

-* Design android application for customer to easily place his order.
+* Design android application for customer to easily place their order.

 * Provide all functionalities to admin for managing food items like take order, add new food items, delete an existing item, calculate exact bill etc easily.